Peregrine Maitland: Lieutenant Governor of Nova Scotia

 Maitland became the Lieutenant Governor of Nova Scotia on 29 Nov.
 1828, with the added responsibility of commander-in-chief of the forces in the Atlantic region.
 He was popular.
 Certainly, his strongly moral conduct influenced Halifax's society.
 By insisting on walking to church, he effectively ended the garrison parades on Sunday, the city's major social event, and he publicly denounced the open market that day.

 Maitland was responsible for the settlement reached for Pictou Academy.
 In dealing with immigration and settlement, he had lands laid out in Cape Breton at crown expense so that the 4,000 immigrants expected that year could be legally placed and systematically settled.

 In October 1832 Maitland went to England on leave, presumably because of his health, and the government was placed in charge of Thomas Nickleson Jeffery.
 Though he continued to conduct official correspondence from England, he never returned to North America and he was succeeded in Nova Scotia by Sir Colin Campbell in July 1834.

 First-class cricket career

-Maitland was an amateur first-class cricketer who made 27 known appearances in first-class cricket matches from 1798 to 1808.
+Maitland was an amateur cricketer who made 27 known appearances from 1798 to 1808.

 He was mainly associated with Marylebone Cricket Club (MCC) and he also played for Surrey and Hampshire.